Intelligentedgesystems/Benchmark-Repositories/yolov5-onnx-object-detection/README.md

 Download the model file "yolov5su.onnx" for the above repos here: https://drive.google.com/drive/folders/1z2Kr2W7oyvf-x0Km12uWvLTEZWNKm136?usp=sharing

-## License
+## Acknowledgements

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project took inspiration from various sources.
+We would like to acknowledge the contributions of the open-source community and the authors of the original implementations.